The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

-In this section we compute the $E_2$-page of the K\"unneth spectral sequence
+In this section we compute the $\Page{2}$-page of the K\"unneth spectral sequence

 as an algebra.
-We then use this result to show that in small height the spectral sequence collapses.
-This is enough to compute the homology of connective Morava $E$-theory in small height, up to multiplicative extensions.
-We will resolve the multiplicative extensions in the \Cref{subsec: extension problems}.
+We then use \Cref{thm: Baker Richter B.2} to show that the spectral sequence collapses for $n\leq 4$.
+This is enough to compute the homology of connective Morava $\moravaE$-theory up to multiplicative extensions.
+We resolve some of the multiplicative extensions in \Cref{subsec: extension problems}.

-\subsection{The \texorpdfstring{$E_2$}{E\_2}-page as an algebra}
+\subsection{The \texorpdfstring{$\Page{2}$}{E\^{}2}-page as an algebra}